The Humane HEART

 One of the first projects was to coordinate the planning, promoting, and directing of "2000: Year of the Humane Child"; an event in a "trade show" format covering many and various topics: from kindness toward and reliance upon animals, to the smuggling of contraband animal products.

-Efforts to get Dr. Berenson's "Heart Smart" program, that teaches about and promotes a healthy lifestyle for children, into New Orleans area schools was unsucessful.
+Efforts to get Dr. Berenson's "Heart Smart" program, that teaches about and promotes a healthy lifestyle for children, into New Orleans area schools was unsuccessful.
 It is difficult to establish and maintain new programs in schools.
 However, Dr. Berenson, independently, has gotten schools in his own Washington Parish, the location for his Bogausa Heart Study, to use the program.

 Both Dr. Berenson and Judge Gothard hold Tulane University professorships, and each has been honored numerous times for their experience and accomplishments.
 Judge Gothard participated in 2000: Year of the Humane Child; and he and Wood were the initial vice-chairman and chairman, respectively, of the Governor's Animal Welfare Commission, which was created in 2001 by the Legislature.
-Wood envisioned the concept and did the initial draft for the legilslation which was authored by State Representave Melinda Schwegman.
+Wood envisioned the concept and did the initial draft for the legislation which was authored by State Representave Melinda Schwegman.

 Dr. Berenson is active as the Director of the Tulane Center for Cardiovascular Health, and in teaching at Tulane.
-And Judge Gothard, who also teaches at Tulane in the Graduate School of Social Work, is currenty devoting his time to commentaries on the inadequacies of family court, and as Commander of the fastest growing Jewish veterans group in the nation: The Jules Lazard Post 580 of the Jewish War Veterans of America in New Orleans.
+And Judge Gothard, who also teaches at Tulane in the Graduate School of Social Work, is currently devoting his time to commentaries on the inadequacies of family court, and as Commander of the fastest growing Jewish veterans group in the nation: The Jules Lazard Post 580 of the Jewish War Veterans of America in New Orleans.
 Judge Gothard is a WWII U.S. Army veteran.
 [See Judge Gothard on video.]

 Outstanding activists that have worked with the Humane HEART include: the beneficent Ulla Cloak, dedicated cat rescuers Sheri Burtch, Karen Young (of SPAYMART), Melody Reagan, and Suzy Critchfield, animal rescuer and advocate Anita Piez, Pot-bellied pig rescuer Jeannette Ferro, long-time Humane HEART associate and enduring animal advocate Dr. James Riopelle, and animal-saint Maria Alvarez.
 Former LA/SPCA director Laura Maloney and East Baton Rouge Parish animal control director Hilton Cole also have worked cooperatively with the Humane HEART; she in a large-scale cat rescue, and both she and he in legislation.